DerickAmadeus/Knowledge-Graph-Challenge/README.md

 Create text files with your documents:
 ```
 project/
+├── main.py
-├── test.py
+├── text
      ├── 1.txt          # Your first document
      ├── 2.txt          # Your second document
      └── 3.txt          # Your third document
 ```

 **Example content** (`1.txt`):